 Pisco is Peruvian.
 Trust me.
 Chile claims pisco, but their standards do not produce the elixir of the gods we’ve come to know and love in Peru.

 Finding Pisco in the US is not the “wild goose chase” it once was, although you may not find a large selection of brands.
-Having done 3 month-long trips to Peru, we have had opportunities to taste many brands; for purposes of this cocktail, whatever brand you are able to find will be fine!
+Having done 4 month-long trips to Peru, we have had opportunities to taste many brands; for purposes of this cocktail, whatever brand you are able to find will be fine!

 One of our first stops when landing in Cuzco is the Museo del Pisco.
 You’ll find a lot of interesting information on their website…

-After adding ice to the shaker, add the pisco, vermouth or Cocchi, and ginger syrup.
-Shake vigorously for a slow count of ten.
+- Finish cocktail – Shake vigorously for a slow count of ten.
 Strain into a coupe or martini glass, and garnish as (or if) desired.
 Enjoy!

 - Add the liquid ingredients to a cocktail shaker about half full of ice.